-1 INTRODUCTION
+1 Introduction

 Articulated character motion editing, capturing, searching, and synthesizing present important challenges in computer animation.
-On one hand, the amount of produced motion data grows rapidly which further exacerbates these challenges.
-On the other hand, despite the enormous progress in this field, the existing methods still have limitations.
+On the one hand, the amount of produced motion data grows rapidly which further exacerbates these challenges.
+On the other hand, despite the enormous progress in this field, the existing algorithms and methods still have some limitations.
 Among them the compact motion representation is one underlying common problem.
 The motion data is usually stored in its raw form as rotations and positions of the joints (or velocities and accelerations) that is space consuming and difficult to process.
 One of the promising approaches is encoding the motion data by using analytic basis functions (e.g., Fourier, Legendre polynomials, or spherical harmonics).
-These representations compress the input data, but they may introduce unwanted artifacts such as oscillations, and may require high number of basis functions to capture all details.
-Moreover, synthesizing new motions from those representations is difficult.
+These representations compress the input data, but they may introduce unwanted artifacts such as oscillations and may require high number of basis functions to capture all details.
+Moreover, synthesizing new motions from those representations may be difficult (Fig. 1).

 A body of previous work addresses the problem of motion synthesis.
-One class of methods uses motion graphs for representing motion connectivity and synthesizing new motions (Kovar et al., 2002a; Safonova and Hodgins, 2007; Lee et al., 2010; Min and Chai, 2012).
-Functional analysis has been applied for encoding and searching motions (Unuma et al., 1995; Ormoneit et al., 2005; Chao et al., 2012).
-Statistical approaches extract probabilities motion data with the aim of low dimensional expression, predicting smoothly connected motions (Ikemoto et al., 2009; Lau et al., 2009; Wei et al., 2011; Levine et al., 2009; Lau et al., 2009; Wei et al., 2011; Levine et al., 2012), and using physics-based representations to generate new motions by simulation (Mordatch et al., 2010; Wei et al., 2011).
-Although these methods are wellsuited for their particular area, they usually require either a large amount of data to represent the motion, or substantial effort for new motion synthesis.
+One class of methods uses motion graphs for representing motion connectivity and synthesizing new motions [21,27,30,39].
+Functional analysis has also been applied for encoding and searching motions [8,34,43].
+Statistical approaches extract probabilities from motion data with the aim of low-dimensional expression, predicting smoothly connected motions [17,24,28,47], and using physics-based representations to generate new motions by simulation [31, 47].
+Although these methods are well-suited for their particular area, they usually require either a large amount of data to represent the motion, or substantial effort for new motion synthesis.

-Our work is motivated by advances in functional data analysis and modeling in mathematics and statistics (Ramsay and Silverman, 2006; Yao et al., 2005; Coffey et al., 2011; Du et al., 2016).
+Our work is motivated by recent advances in functional data analysis and modeling in mathematics and statistics [9,11,37,48].
 The key observation of our work is that for a given set of input motions, we can extract an optimal set of orthonormal basis functions.
 While analytic basis functions have been used for encoding motions, ours extracted ONB functions are tailored for the given set of input motions and they are optimal in the sense that they provide the best coverage for the range of the provided input motions.
-Each input motion is then simply represented by its coordinates as a motion vector in the ONB function inner-product space or approximated by using a subset of ONB functions.
+Each input motion is then simply represented by its coordinates as